rouge8/futures-market/README.markdown

 - Run `setup-production` to setup the database and collect the static files.

 - Run `runserver-production` to start the server. `runserver-production` takes an optional port number as an argument and defaults to port 8000.
+The included nginx.conf is set to listen on ports 8000 and 8001.

 The URL prefix in production can be configured in `futures_market/settings_production.py`.
 This lets you host the market at URLs like `http://hostname/markets/` rather than `http://hostname/`.